 Qualifying for invoice factoring is pretty simple.
 If the factoring company can understand a simple set of facts, then generally qualifying is not an issue.
 Here are the two main things an accounts receivable factoring company needs to understand:

-Factoring does not require a certain credit score, nor require years in business, and neither is it decided upon by a computer algorithm.
-For this reason, invoice factoring has proven in its different forms over the centuries, that it is a very valuable tool for a growing business that needs a finance partner to improve cashflow.
+Factoring does not require a certain credit score, it does not require years in business, and it is not decided by a computer algorithm.
+For this reason, invoice factoring has proven in its different forms over the centuries, that it is a very valuable tool for a growing business that needs a finance partner to improve cash flow.

-There are many benefits to accounts receivable factoring that make it a great financing choice for a growing business.
-Here are 7!
+There are many benefits to accounts receivable factoring that make it a great financing choice for a growing business, such as:

 There are times when factoring is not a great fit as a finance solution for a business and a company would be better off pursuing alternative types of financing.
-Some common reasons are:
+Some common reasons include:

 As a factoring company is purchasing invoices primarily based on the credit-worthiness of a business customer, they are unable to purchase invoices that are to an individual.
-Factoring companies are a good fit for companies that have business-to-business or business-to- government receivables.
+Factoring companies are a good fit for companies that have B2B or business-to- government (B2G) receivables.

-The exact terms of non-recourse factoring will vary from company to company, so make sure you understand under what circumstances in the non-recourse factoring arrangement the factoring company would ask for their money back.
+The exact terms of non-recourse factoring will vary from company to company.
+Make sure you know under what circumstances in the non-recourse factoring arrangement the factoring company would ask for their money back.

-B2B start-up businesses that are soon to begin billing customers or are generating invoices can partner up with a factoring company and utilize them to finance their growing start-up.
+B2B start-ups that are soon to begin billing customers or are generating invoices can partner up with a factoring company and utilize them to finance their growth.
 The factoring company can help by:

+They also take no equity with the funding.
 Factoring companies are very different from traditional banks.
-Factoring companies look to the credit quality of the business' customers, allowing even a start-up business to get set up pre-revenue and ready to receive working capital as soon as they invoice a credit-worthy client.
+Factoring companies look at the credit quality of the business' customers, allowing even a start-up business to get set up pre-revenue and ready to receive working capital as soon as they invoice a credit-worthy client.